-The Division may identify priorities for funding in a specific year.
+The Division may identify priorities for funding in a specific year. [insert funding priorities as applicable.]

 The Division may initiate statewide projects to address special needs and opportunities that implement objectives and activities of the long-range plan.
 When applicable, eligible grant recipients will be notified of application availability, program information, guidelines and timelines.